EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Background

 \subsection{Sparsity of NLP Models}

+A deep learning (DL) model is usually constructed by a sequence of layers and trained by repeating iterations.
+A typical training step involves three major parts: 1) \textit{forward pass} (\textit{FP}), 2) \textit{backward pass} (\textit{BP}) and 3) \textit{parameter update} with gradients from BP.
+In data parallelism, gradients are aggregated from all workers after BP to keep model synchronized, where network communication happens.

 Most parameters of a DNN model are dense tensors represented by multi-dimensional arrays and stored contiguously in memory.
-But for sparse tensors full of zeros, only storing the non-zero elements is more efficient for computation and memory footprint.
+But for sparse tensors full of zeros, only storing the non-zero elements is more efficient in memory footprint.
 In PyTorch, the coordinate (COO) format is the default sparse data storage format, which describes data as tuples of element indices and their corresponding values.

-Embedding tables are generally adopted in NLP models for feature learning.
-When training with minibatches, a small subset of vocabulary is used, and only the related parameters in the embeddings would be updated.
-Therefore the gradients of embedding tables could be represented in sparse format, and the communication of embedding gradients could also be sparse.
+Embedding matrices are generally adopted in NLP models for feature learning, where each row maps a word to a vector.
+When training embeddings with batches, a small subset of vocabulary is used, and only the related rows in the embeddings would be updated.
+Therefore the gradients of embedding matrices could be represented in sparse format, and the communication of embedding gradients could also be sparse.
 As shown in Table \ref{tab:models}, popular NLP models have large portions of embedding parameters.
 These high proportions of embeddings hint that designing an individual communication scheme for embedding matrices in NLP models is necessary.